YamatoEG/Shopping-App/README.md

 * Navigation:
     - Redirects the user to the home page after successful signup.

+## Login Page
+Login: Users log in with email/password.

 ## Animation with <flutter_animate>

 The app incorporates smooth transition animations using the flutter_animate package for better user experience: